Turkish-Crimean Invasion of Kabardia (1774)

-The Turkish-Crimean Invasion of Kabarda (Spring – August 1774) was a military campaign carried out by the forces of the Ottoman Empire and the Crimean Khanate against Kabarda.
+The Turkish-Crimean Invasion of Kabardia (1774) was a military campaign carried out by the forces of the Ottoman Empire and the Crimean Khanate against Kabardia and Ossetian societies inhabiting the region.

 History

 In early 1774, Devlet-Giray’s army landed near the fortress of Sudzhuk-Kale (modern Novorossiysk).
 The army, estimated at around 15,000 men, included Ottoman soldiers, Crimean Tatars, and detachments of local North Caucasian groups.
-The campaign aimed to reassert influence over Kabarda while Russia was engaged on other fronts of the ongoing war.

-Several Kabardian leaders loyal to Russia, including Dzhankhot Tatarkhanov and Devlet Kasaev, requested military support against the approaching forces.
+The campaign aimed to reassert influence over Kabardia while Russia was engaged on other fronts of the ongoing war.
+Several Kabardian leaders, including Jankhot Tatarkhan and Dolet Qasey, requested military support against the approaching forces.

 Battle of Beshtamak

 In 1774, during the ongoing Russo-Circassian War, a Crimean army of many thousands invaded Kabarda and laid siege to Mozdok.
 In the Beshtamak area and on the Gundelen River Kabardian cavalry defeated the Crimeans who suffered a devastating loss as many men got cornered and massacred meanwhile the tatars and alliance suffered around 2,000 casualties in the battle.